 McClellan Airfield was located in the North Highlands area of Sacramento County, seven miles northeast of Sacramento.
-Also known as Sacramento Air Depot (SAD) and McClellan Air Force Base (McClellan ADB) during 1948 until closure and today is known as McClellan Park.
+Also known as Sacramento Air Depot (SAD) and McClellan Air Force Base (McClellan ADB) during 1948 until closure.
+Today is known as McClellan Park.

 Built during 1935-1938.
 At the time, It was one of only four Air Depot locations in the United States.

 Known as the Pacific Air Depot during 1935 - February 1, 1937.
 Next, named Sacramento Air Depot (SAD) or Sacramento Army Air Depot (SAAD) and underwent a major expansion as a repair and overhaul facility for Army fighter aircraft in an assembly line format.

 On December 1, 1939 named "McClellan Airfield" in honor of Major Hezekiah McClellan, a pioneer in arctic aeronautical tests who died on May 25, 1936 in a P-30 crash near Centerville, Ohio.